 Latex Mattress Buyers' Guide

-How To Sort Through All The Different Latex Options --
+How To Sort Through All The Different Latex Options To Find The Right Mattress For You.

 The latest hot product you see at mattress industry trade shows is the latex mattress.
 You see latex being used as topper layers in traditional innerspring mattresses, and more and more you see it being used to replace innersprings as the mattress "core" in manufacturer's upscale mattress lines.
 Why has there been such a surge in interest for latex mattresses recently?